nlp-titech/rerank_by_sts/README.md

 The script outputs the result of each pretrain_model at `INDIR/$PRETRAIN_MODEL/all_result.csv`.
 For msmarco, the result of all parameters is output at `INDIR/<dev/test> _result.csv`.
 For robust04, the result of all parameters is output at `INDIR/result.csv`.
-To execute MRR on msmaro passage, please run `gathre_result_mrr.sh`.
+To execute evaluation on msmaro passage dev, please run `gathre_result_mrr.sh`.

 ## significance test
 The code for significance test is `run_statistical_significance.sh`